 Here is a guide how to quickly setup Frontera for single-machine, multiple process, local hacking.
 We're going to deploy the simpliest possible setup with SQLite and ZeroMQ.
-Please proceed to Cluster setup guide article for a production setup details.
+Please proceed to Cluster setup guide article for a production setup details for broad crawlers.